ukparliament/weeknotes.data-search/2/index.md

 Liz and Robert met to chat about search related user research and analytics issues and what we might do to improve things.

-Sara started to look at analytics data from data.parliament and explore.data, focusing on pageviews and common user paths.
+Sara started to look at analytics data from the current open data service, focusing on pageviews and common user paths.

-She also had a chat with Liz and Wojciech about log data from members' pages on the [beta website](https://beta.parliament.uk) looking at how many users have downloaded MP's photos and if we could potentially use the log data for that.
+She also had a chat with Liz and Wojciech about log data from members' pages on the [beta website](https://beta.parliament.uk), looking at how many users have downloaded MP's photos and if we could potentially use the log data for that.

 ### Corporate data